kirbur3/data_analysis_and_data_science_with_python/README.md

 -Made: lower and upper matrices, a forward substitution function, a backward substitution function, a L1-smoother function, and a function that makes a regular Diagonal matrix.

 -Made: the diagonal matrix representing the L1-smoother, the forward Gauss-Seidel iteration matrix, the backward Gauss-Seidel iteration matrix and the symmetric Gauss-Seidel iteration matrix.

+MTH371 Sparse Matrices and LU Factorization Project:

+-Created a matrix in COO format, Dense format, and in CSR format.

+-Converted for COO for